Life Without Gluten - A Celiac Story

 I started making my own recipes free from gluten, dairy, soy and refined sugar.

 I also turned to foods that are naturally gluten-free.

 Here are a few of my favourite gluten-free foods that our whole family enjoys:

 I do buy packaged gluten-free pasta.
 My favourite kind is GoGo pasta – made with quinoa.
-(To see what the package looks like, click here to peek in my pantry.)

 The pastas made with rice flour are too high on GI index for my liking, plus I never found a brand that I really cared for.